bartmcleod/VrmlParser/README.md

 an occasional typo I had to fix to make the parser succeed.

 ### How to use the parser in the browser
-@todo: add an example html page

 *For your convenience, a pre-parsed `vrml.js` has been added to the project.
 It is ready for you to use in a browser.
 It exposes the vrmlParser global variable as the parser.*

+*Also, you may serve the example.html file locally, for example using the built-in webserver that comes with php, to see a working example of the VrmlParser and the ThreeJsRenderer.
+Currently, it offers no navigation options, so you can't walk through.*

-To use the parser in the Browser, to cannot make use of the nodeJs approach, you will have to generate a browser friendly version of the parser.
+To use the parser in the Browser, you cannot make use of the nodeJs approach, you will have to generate a browser friendly version of the parser.
 It can be generated using the following command:

 ```
 pegjs -e vrmlParser vrml.pegjs